Article

 Conclusion

-This study that used mass spectrometry analysis of blood samples showed that approximately 50% of subjects who received mRNA-based vaccines had specific fragments of recombinant S protein in their blood samples 2-6 months after vaccination.
-All blood samples from individuals who were not vaccinated were negative for recombinant S protein.
+This mass spectrometry analysis demonstrated that approximately 50% of those vaccinated against COVID-19 had specific fragments of recombinant S protein in their blood samples 2-6 months after vaccination.
+All blood samples from unvaccinated controls were negative for the presence of recombinant S protein.

-The authors emphasized that this study is the first proteomic detection of recombinant S protein in subjects who had been vaccinated.
-These results confirmed that this method allows the detection of circulating S protein encoded by an mRNA vaccine, and the evaluation of its half-life.
+The authors emphasized that this mass spectrometry analysis is the first proteomic detection of recombinant S protein in subjects who had been vaccinated.
+The results confirmed that this method allows the detection of circulating S protein encoded by an mRNA vaccine, and the evaluation of its half-life.

 This article was published in Proteomics Clinical Application.